morpho-org/morpho-optimizers/README.md

 :warning: The `export_env.sh` script exports environment variables in the current shell, meaning that subsequent calls to `make` or `forge` will use those variables.
 Variables defined in the `.env.local` file will still override those if you run `make` later.
 If you don't want to change variables in the current shell, you can always create a new shell in one of the following ways:

 - use `( . ./export_env.sh && forge test )` if the command you want to run is `forge test`
-- use `bash` and then `. ./export_env.sh` followed your commands and then `exit` to return to the parent shell and clear the environment variables.
+- use `bash` and then `. ./export_env.sh` followed by your commands and then `exit` to return to the parent shell and clear the environment variables.

 ---